ctrliq/kernel-src-tree/README.md

 Users making changes must include a "Signed-off-by:" tag on all commits that acknowledges the DCO, https://developercertificate.org.

+**owners.yaml Merge Request Approval Rules**

+1. Included and excluded file changes can be merged if the MR author is a subsystem maintainer.
+If the author is not a subsystem maintainer, then the subsystem maintainer must provide an approve.

+2. Any MR adding an engineer in a role must be authored by or approved by the added engineer.
+An additional approve from a subsystem maintainer is required, unless the maintainer is the author of the MR.

+3. Any MR removing an engineer in a role must be authored by or approved by the removed engineer, except in the case when the removed engineer is no longer with Red Hat.
+While removals from roles do not require the approve of the maintainer, MR authors are encouraged to add the maintainer for an approve.

+MR authors, reviewers, and maintainers should discuss disagreements about ownership or role changes with their management.

 **Project Layout**

 The layout is